stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 - The interrupt request / break (IRQ/BRK) event.
 - The non-maskable interrupt (NMI) event.

-It is required that you include a handler in your program code for each of these three event types, with each handler simply being a subroutine that gets invoked by the CPU when the corresponding event type occurs.
-An [interrupt vector table](https://en.wikipedia.org/wiki/Interrupt_vector_table) is used to map each of the three event types to its handler.
-Each entry in the table is simply the address of the handler.
+You have to include a handler in your program code for each of these three event types.
+Each handler is a subroutine invoked by the CPU when the corresponding event type occurs.
+You use an [interrupt vector table](https://en.wikipedia.org/wiki/Interrupt_vector_table) to map each of the three event types to its handler.
+Each entry in the table is the address of the handler.
 The very last six bytes of the CPU address space, `$FFFA` to `$FFFF`, is reserved for this table.
-Every program that you write for the NES must include it and it must be found at that particular range of addresses.
-Note that the table is not executable code &mdash; it is simply a sequence of three two-byte addresses.
+Every program that you write must include it and it must be found at that particular range of addresses.
+Note that the table is not executable code &mdash; it is only a sequence of three two-byte addresses.

 The three addresses, or vectors, in the table are organised as follows: